OracleDataManagementSpain/ConvergedDatabase/ContinuousAvailability/code/Readme.md

 ## Code text files

-Some text files containing code and scripts to make copy & paste easier.
+A zip file containing some text files with code and scripts to make copy & paste easier.

+Use these files if you are having trouble with the PDF manuals.